ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 The important thing is that the **community** owns our project.
 Not you, not me, not your company.
 All of us, together.

-Having a shared sense of communal ownership keeps our work and goals aligned.
-Being able to become a committer or PMC member with binding input in a project is a clear incentive.
-Also: while contributors may be on other projects as well, many participants will only know you from a single project.
+Having a shared sense of communal ownership keeps the work aligned in ways that make it clear users with fixes or new ideas will be accepted, and they might become a committer or PMC member with binding input in a project someday.
+Also: while contributors may be on other projects as well, many participants will only know you from one project.

 ---
 template: logorb